rlivings39/learning-ai/coursera-ai-courses/modern-automated-ai-agents/README.md

 * **Auto-encoding** - The readers.
 Learn sequences by predicting tokens given past and future context.
 Great for classification, embedding + retrieval tasks.
 E.g. BERT, XLNET, RoBERTa, sBERT
 * **Auto-regressive** - The writers.
 Predict a future token given either past or future context, but not both.
 Can generate text.
 Can read text but must be larger than auto-encoding for similar functionality.
 E.g. GPT, Llama, Anthropic's Claude, most LLMs/"gen AI".

+LLMs are reasoning machines rather than thinking machines.
+They excel at tasks requiring reasoning - using context and info together to produce a nuanced answer.
+Thinking often results in hallucination.

 ## Agentic tools

 Tools run with a set of inputs and return an output.
 To implement custom tools in CrewAI you can use the `@tool` decorator from `crewai_tools`.
 The tool function docstring is leveraged by the agent to decide when to use the tool. `BaseTool` can also be used instead of the decorator.